Trigve-Hagen/webegreat-dot-com/README.md

 Below you will find some information on how to perform common tasks and folder stucture of webegreat-dot-com.
 I haven't got much done yet so I haven't uploaded it to webegreat.com yet.
 It will use Twitter Bootstrap but you can change it to Material Ui, or Semantic UI or some other framework you like working with.
 I will work hard to keep each component in the tradition of a fully self contained component that is as loosly coupled to the rest of the application as possible.<br>

 To start with download the zip file and save it where ever you like.
 Once downloaded unzip the ziped file then cd into the unzipped folder by typing - `cd webegreat-dot-com` open a cmd cd inside the folder you extracted the ziped file to then type `npm install`.
 Once all the files have downloaded you can either type `npm start` to see the continuing saga of the front end or type `cd server && node index.js` to see how the back end is comming along.
+I just also added `npm run server-start` to start them both.
+Run this one from webegreat.com.
 Its still in development so code away if you like or keep coming back for new developments.
 The front and back end url is http://localhost:4000.<br>

 You can find the most recent version of create-react-app guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).